lucianpls/mod_retile/README.md

   - If on, use nearest neighbor resampling instead of bilinear interpolation

 ## Radius value
-  - The planet radius in meters.
-Used in reprojection calculations.
-Defaults to earth major radius
+  - The planet radius in meters, used in reprojection calculations.
+Default is the earth major radius

 ## Transparent On
   - If set, the 0 value pixels in the output will be set as transparent (PNG only)

-# Ways to use
-If the input and output size and alignment match, it can be used to change quality or the format